5enxia/parallel-krylov/README.md

 ### libs
 - openmpi
 - cuda(10.1)

 ### pip
 - numpy
 - scipy
 - mpi4py
 - cupy(10.1)

+### only exec with cuda and mpiexec.hydra
+- fastrlock

 ## settings
 ### on macOS(10.14.6)